Summer in Greenville, SC

 Back to Top4.
 Markets, Music, and Night Skies that Light Up the Season

-There’s something special about summer nights in Greenville.
-The way music echoes down Main Street, the sparkle of fireworks above Fluor Field, or the joy of dancing barefoot in the park with your family.
-From free outdoor concerts to annual festivals, the city comes alive after sunset.
+Summer nights in Greenville, SC, are filled with live music, festivals, night markets, and fireworks throughout the season.
+The way music echoes down Main Street during weekly concerts, the sparkle of fireworks above Fluor Field, or the joy of dancing barefoot in the park with your family.
+From free outdoor concerts to annual festivals, there's always something happening after sunset.

-Kick off your weekend at Downtown Alive (Thursdays) and Main Street Fridays, two weekly concert series that make Downtown's NOMA Square feel like a mini music festival.
-Best of all?
-These events are free, family-friendly, and full of community spirit.
-Grab a drink, find a bite, and let the kids dance in the street while local and regional bands provide the soundtrack.
+Kick off your weekend at Downtown Alive (Thursdays) and Main Street Fridays, two free weekly concert series that make Downtown's NOMA Square feel like a mini music festival.
+These events feature food trucks and a family-friendly atmosphere, making it a fun outing for everyone.
 On Saturdays, Main Street transforms with the TD Saturday Market, a summer staple where dozens of vendors offer fresh produce, baked goods, flowers, and handmade gifts.
 (Stick around for chef demos and live entertainment!)

 Bonus Fireworks: If you love the thrill of seasonal sports, catch a Greenville Drive game at Fluor Field, where summer evenings mean hot dogs, home runs, and fireworks nights!